 SIF is an international standard for movement and description of data in schools.
 Groupcall are proud to provide Xporter SIF agents for SIMS.NET, Facility/CMIS, Progresso and RM Integris G2.

 What is SIF?

 The Systems Interoperability Framework SIF is a mature international standard used widely to link together education data systems.
 SIF is standard for interoperability between schools, local and national government organisations.
-Established in the US, it is currently being adapted and deployed for the UK education sector.
-SIF facilitates better management and accessibility of data inside the institution (‘horizontal reporting’) as well as between institutions and other interested parties, such as local authorities, children’s services and possibly government agencies (‘vertical reporting’).
+Established in the US, it is a prevalent data transfer standard in the UK sector used by Academy Trusts, Local Authorities and third party suppliers.
+SIF facilitates better management and accessibility of data inside the institution (horizontal reporting) as well as between institutions and other interested parties, such as local authorities, children's services and possibly government agencies (vertical reporting).

 Evidence from extensive use within the US and the UK suggests there are many advantages from these principles as they embody the key requirements of write once, use many times.
-SIF could, when appropriately configured, enable the transfer of data from educational establishments, almost in real time, to local authorities and onward to the DCSF, along with its agencies and of course from these diverse organisations back to the institution.
+SIF, when appropriately configured, enables the transfer of data from educational establishments almost in real time, to local authorities and onward to the DfE, along with its agencies and of course from these diverse organisations back to the institution.
 In addition, potentially diverse applications within an institution (i.e. library system, cashless catering, etc) can be immediately populated with key information they require to operate effectively once the data has been entered, having a real impact on time and access to data.

 Groupcall has been selected to provide SIF agents for the following major UK rollout programmes:

 |SWGfL (11 Authorities in the South West Grid for Learning)|

 |Surrey Schools plus many other local authorities, academy trusts and third party school suppliers.|